Cowboy-69/FileSystemRedux/README.md

 # FileSystemRedux

 This is a plugin for [CLEO Redux](https://github.com/cleolibrary/CLEO-Redux) that adds commands for file system operations.
-Only for Grand Theft Auto IV.